-As part of the SIMATIC family of automation products, WinLC RTX can also communicate with STEP 7 or other SIMATIC products, such as WinCC, ProTool Pro, or other SIMATIC S7 controllers, including WinLC RTX V4.0 or later, over PROFIBUS, Ethernet, or MPI networks.
-This allows you to use WinLC RTX in a typical factory automation configuration:
+As part of the SIMATIC family of automation products, WinLC RTX can also communicate with STEP 7 or other SIMATIC products, such as WinCC, ProTool Pro, or other SIMATIC S7 controllers, including WinLC RTX, over PROFIBUS, Ethernet, or MPI networks.
+This allows you to use WinLC RTX in a typical factory automation configuration.